irdahens06/DSA/README.md

-# 📘 Data Structures and Algorithms in C
+# 📘 Data Structures in C

 This repository contains implementations of **Data Structures and Algorithms (DSA)** using the **C programming language**.
 It is designed for learning, practicing, and preparing for coding interviews.